 Sound far-fetched?
 Unfortunately it isn’t.
-Two years ago the U.S. Senate said that the majority of the population of the U.S. would die if the electric grid as successfully attacked – by man or nature!
+In 2017 the U.S. Senate said that the majority of the population of the U.S. would die if the electric grid as successfully attacked – by man or nature!
 (Read it HERE.)
 Still not convinced?
 How about over two decades of federal reports, hearings and Congressional Record detailing the threats to the electric grid?
 (Read them HERE.)
 But there must be a plan for this right?
 Nope.
 Click on this slide from a FEMA presentation last year.
 The U.S. has no plan for “very long term or extremely wide spread power outages.”

 What getting unplugged looks like

 So what happens when a society grows dependent on the electric grid and suddenly, it is unplugged?
 There are some recent cautionary tales.

 In Hurricane Maria, much of Puerto Rico lost power for months.
 Incredibly, despite the massive assistance and resources the U.S. brought to bear, much of the island was also without potable water for months!
 The Milken Institute of Public Health estimated the “excess deaths” (i.e., attributable to the aftermath of Hurricane Maria) at 2,975.
 The New England Journal of Medicine estimated the “excess deaths” at 4,645.
 We may never know for sure, but it is clear that the loss of power and the problems that accompany a loss of power caused thousands of deaths.
 (The official death count remained at 64 until August 28, 2018 when the Government of Puerto Rico revised it to 2975 based on the Milken Institute study.)